sakethkukkala/keth-invoice-creator/README.md

 npm run dev
 ```

+4. Open your browser and navigate to `http://localhost:3000`

 ## Usage

 ### Dashboard
 - View invoice statistics and recent activity
 - Quick access to create new invoices
 - Revenue tracking and status overview
+- Responsive stats cards with smooth animations

 ### Creating Invoices
 1. Navigate to "Create Invoice" from the dashboard or navigation